Jay Bilas: Broadcasting career

 Bilas has been a color commentator and studio analyst for ESPN since 1995.
 Bilas began his broadcast career delivering color commentary alongside play-by-play man Bob Harris for the Duke Radio Network in 1993.
 Bilas joined ESPN in 1995 as a college basketball analyst on games and in the studio.
 He has served as co-host of ESPN's studio broadcasts since 2000, including College GameNight and College GameDay with Rece Davis, Hubert Davis, Digger Phelps, and Bob Knight.
 Bilas makes frequent appearances on SportsCenter, ESPNEWS and ESPN Radio, and is a featured basketball writer on ESPN.com.
 He is also featured as "The Bilastrator" during halftime segments of some ESPN college basketball games.

-From 2003 through 2010, Bilas joined CBS as a game analyst for the network's coverage of the NCAA men's basketball tournament, and was paired with Dick Enberg as his color analyst from 2005 through 2010.
+In 2003, Bilas moved to CBS for its coverage of the NCAA tournament where he worked with Kevin Harlan on one of the network's first weekend broadcast teams.
+After taking off 2004, Bilas returned for the 2005 tournament where he was paired with Dick Enberg for the first round, second round, and regional round where they handled the broadcasts from Chicago.
+The two, along with occasional substitute Carter Blackburn, were paired together for the next five tournaments, after which Enberg retired from calling college basketball games and Turner Sports began its partnership with CBS to carry the tournament and began employing their own announcer teams to join CBS'.
+Bilas remained at ESPN through all of this.

 In both 2007 and 2008, Bilas was nominated for an Emmy for Outstanding Performance by a Studio Analyst.
 He has gained notoriety in the studio for his ability to draw up unique inbound plays after time outs during close games, as well as his stance regarding student athlete payment and his thoughts on the NCAA as a whole.
 Since 2014, he has been paired with Dan Shulman on ESPN's top college basketball broadcast crew.
 Bilas was added to ESPN's NBA analyst roster prior to the 2024-25 season.